Overview of spinal stenosis

 What are the symptoms of spinal stenosis?

-Spinal stenosis is a compressive disorder, which means that it causes chronic pain and other symptoms by compressing nerve roots.
-The exact symptoms of spinal stenosis vary based on which part(s) of the spine are affected.
-For example, if spinal stenosis is in the cervical (neck) area, you might experience:
+Spinal stenosis is a compressive disorder, which means that it causes chronic pain and other symptoms by compressing nerve roots and/or the spinal cord.
+The symptoms of spinal stenosis vary based on which part or parts of the spine are affected.
+For example, if spinal stenosis is in the cervical (neck) region, you might experience:

-- Pain weakness, numbness, or tingling in the shoulders, arms, and hands
+- Pain, weakness, numbness or tingling in the shoulders, arms and hands

 - Pain in the neck or shoulders

 - Difficulty walking if the spinal cord is compressed

 If spinal stenosis is in the lumbar (lower back) region, nerve compression may cause pain or cramping while walking or with prolonged standing.
 Spinal stenosis in a different lumbar region may also cause limping while walking due to pain or muscle weakness.
 It must be noted that not all areas may compress the same way.
 One nerve may be compressed to a greater degree than another, resulting in a variability of symptoms in different areas or sides of the body.

 If you suspect that your neck or back pain is caused by spinal stenosis, see your doctor for testing and a proper diagnosis.
 Spinal stenosis may be mimicked by or exist in conjunction with other conditions, such as herniated discs, arthritis of the spine or bulging discs.
 Your doctor will be able to order diagnostic tests like an MRI, X-ray or CT scan to help rule out other conditions and help you discover whether spinal stenosis is the cause of your pain.